 The Church of the Nazarene is helping the lame and crippled to walk again in many ways.
 Dr. Steve Weber spent two terms as a missionary to Haiti.
 He went from there to head up the office of Nazarene Compassionate Ministries.
 Steve is fond of quoting the Chinese proverb: "Give a man a fish, and you feed him today.
 Give him a hook, teach him to fish, and you feed him forever."
 One of the ways we are helping the lame and crippled walk again is by teaching people new skills they can use to earn a living.

 Putting bread in front of hungry people helps them.
 It keeps them alive.
 Equipping people with trade skills goes beyond this.
-It gives them the bakery in which they can make their own bread.
+It gives them a bakery in which they can make their own bread.
 Setting up vocational schools seems a wise investment of aid money.

-Two of our districts began running running vocational schools while we were in Haiti.
+Two of our districts began running vocational schools while we were in Haiti.
 One was on the south coast in a town named Jacmel.
 An evening program teaches cooking, sewing, and typing to girls from that area.
 The school also has intensive courses that go all day, five days a week.
 Girls from churches all over the district come in for a month at a time to learn trade skills in these intensive courses.

 Another Nazarene vocational school opened in Port-de-Paix up on the northern coast.
 This school offers courses in welding and carpentry besides the home economics and secretarial skills taught at Jacmel.
 Both schools got started with grants from Nazarene Compassionate Ministries.

 There are also many initiatives being taken by local churches.
 For instance, our Grand Source church runs sewing courses.
 Our Petionville church in suburban Port-au-Prince has organized courses for hopeful electricians.
-In downtown Port-au-Prince the Bel Air Church uses donated treadle sewing machines to train seamstresses.
+In downtown Port-au-Prince, the Bel Air Church uses donated treadle sewing machines to train seamstresses.
 Our Marlique church uses donated manual typewriters to run a typing school.
 One of our rural pastors on the northwest peninsula, Rev. Delius Ambeau, teaches straw weaving to his members.
-Scott Hannay first came to Haiti on specialized assignment to teach welding and auto mechanics at the mission garage.
+Scott Hannay first came to Haiti on a specialized assignment contract to teach welding and auto mechanics at the mission garage.
 Today, one of his first students is the mission mechanic.

 The lame are learning to walk.
 The Kingdom is striking back. . . . [ continue reading ]